-In HPMS, upload the following:
+In the HPMS, upload the following:

-(as applicable)
+CMS Insurance Coverage Table (as applicable)

 State Licensure

 (For CCP, PFFS, & MSA Applicants Only)

 In efforts to ensure that all Medicare Advantage organizations operate in compliance with state and federal regulations, CMS requires Medicare Advantage organizations to be licensed under state law.
 This will ensure that Medicare Advantage organizations adhere to state regulations aimed at protecting Medicare beneficiaries.
 The following attestations were developed based on the Code of Federal Regulations 422.400.